Fixed-point iteration: Attracting fixed points

+is contained in U and converges to x_{fix}.
+The basin of attraction of x_{fix} is the largest such neighborhood U.

 The natural cosine function ("natural" means in radians, not degrees or other units) has exactly one fixed point, and that fixed point is attracting.
 In this case, "close enough" is not a stringent criterion at all—to demonstrate this, start with any real number and repeatedly press the cos key on a calculator (checking first that the calculator is in "radians" mode).
 It eventually converges to the Dottie number (about 0.739085133), which is a fixed point.
 That is where the graph of the cosine function intersects the line $y = x$.

 Not all fixed points are attracting.
 For example, 0 is a fixed point of the function f(x) = 2x, but iteration of this function for any value other than zero rapidly diverges.
 We say that the fixed point of $f(x) = 2x$ is repelling.

 An attracting fixed point is said to be a stable fixed point if it is also Lyapunov stable.

 A fixed point is said to be a neutrally stable fixed point if it is Lyapunov stable but not attracting.
 The center of a linear homogeneous differential equation of the second order is an example of a neutrally stable fixed point.

 Multiple attracting points can be collected in an attracting fixed set.